Stuck in a rut? The importance of support from others, to get that smile back on your face

-Well I recently met 6 women who felt just like this …so I volunteered to set up a women’s group to support them to improve their self-confidence, focus and set personal goals.
+Well, I met 6 women who felt just like this so I volunteered to set up a women’s group to support them to improve their self-confidence, focus and set personal goals.

-Then … we started to question each other if they were learning anything new about themselves …were they stretching themselves …or were they growing or experiencing anything new …the answer from everyone was no.
+Then we started to question each other if they were learning anything new about themselves, where they stretching themselves or where they growing or experiencing anything new.
+The answer from everyone was no.

 I then went on to share the area beyond the stretch zone called the panic zone.
 They all reflected on personal examples where this would happen, and shared their thoughts on the panic zone:

-Overall, we decided that spending any time here, would not be a pleasant experience, and would probably result in everyone slipping back to their comfort zone and back into old comfortable habits …and forgetting they were here to stretch themselves.
+Overall, we decided that spending any time here, would not be a pleasant experience, and would probably result in everyone slipping back to their comfort zone and back into old comfortable habits, forgetting they were here to stretch themselves.